Security Guidelines for Users

 Directions for Encrypting Microsoft Files:

-Step One: Open the document you with to password protect.
+Step One: Open the document you wish to password protect.

 Step Two: Click the ‘File’ tab and then click on the ‘Info’ option.
-On the right menu click on the ‘Protect Document’ button under ‘Permissions,’ and then select the ‘Encrypt with Password’ option.
+On the right menu click on the ‘Protect Document’ button and then select the ‘Encrypt with Password’ option.

 Step 3: When the ‘Encrypt Document’ dialog box appears, set a password for your document and click ‘OK’ button.